-As a research fellow at the University of Pennsylvania’s Positive Psychology Center, I study varieties of spiritual and self-transcendent experiences from the perspectives of psychology and cognitive neuroscience.
+As a PhD student in psychology at the University of Pennsylvania, I study the varieties of spiritual and self-transcendent experiences from the perspectives of psychology and cognitive neuroscience.
 These experiences are among the most meaningful and positively transformative experiences in peoples’ lives, yet relatively little is known about how they are triggered, the neurological and physiological processes that make them possible, or how they psychologically influence those who have them.

 From one perspective, my research and writing provides an empirical, 21st century update to William James’s Varieties of Religious Experience (http://www.worldu.edu/library/william_james_var.pdf) using 1) “big data” linguistic analysis methods, 2) psychometric survey instruments, 3) neuroimaging, and 4) neurostimulation technology.